 Prioritize the High Clutter Zones First

 Like any other home renovation project, getting rid of clutter in the home begins with a bit of planning and organizing.
-It might be tempting to go out and immediately buy a ton of plastic bins, bookcases and elaborate wall-mounted racks, you’ll just end up wasting your time and money on home storage items you might not actually need.
+It might be tempting to go out and immediately buy a ton of plastic bins, bookcases, and elaborate wall-mounted racks, you’ll just end up wasting your time and money on home storage items you might not actually need.
 It’s important to take the time to evaluate the situation fist so you can understand exactly what you need to de-clutter your home.

 This is especially important in homes that already have ample storage areas, otherwise you could end up burning yourself out before you can actually get anything done.
 The key here is to really make a plan for what you want to accomplish, and give yourself an ample amount of time to do it.
 Remember, de-cluttering your home is going to take time, so don’t plan to finish everything in less than a day.

-Donate Old Clothes, Toys and Furniture
+Donate Old Clothes, Toys, and Furniture

 Try Wall-Mounted Shelves for Open Storage

 Open shelving – with no backs, doors, or sides – makes the space you are trying to organize feel less cramped and more spacious.
 Using chalkboard paint on the surface behind the shelving gives you a quirky, creative way to organize the items on the shelves.
-Just remember to keep the area tidy as it is, in effect, on display.
-(Photo creit: Jason Leung on Unsplash)
+Just remember to keep the area tidy – as it is, in effect, on display (Photo creit: Jason Leung on Unsplash).

 Maximize Closet Efficiency

 Closets are notoriously the hardest areas to de-clutter in a home, mostly because it’s so hard to make good use of the space.
-Some are very tall, others quite narrow, and most come without any built-ins to give you a leg up.
-A great way to make your closet more efficient is to give it a specific purpose, like only holding off-season clothing or just your linens and spare toiletries.
+Some are very tall; others quite narrow; and most come without any built-ins to give you a leg up.
+A great way to make your closet more efficient is to give it a specific purpose, like holding only off-season clothing or just your linens and spare toiletries.

 If you have a walk-in closet, then you should definitely look into more structural solutions that give you additional shelves and racks.
 This makes it possible to compartmentalize the space so you can have easy access to all of your clothing and accessories.
 Keeping shirts, jackets, pants, sweaters, and shoes in their own dedicated spaces guarantees that your closet will stay clutter-free all year round.